okviz/okviz.github.io/_mydocs/calendar-pro/options/about/index.md

 order:              /calendar-pro/options/about
 internal:           about, name, version, diagnostics
 ---
-This section displays basic visual's information.

-<todo>Screenshot</todo>
+This section describes the the **About** option which provides information about Calendar Pro.

 ## Name
-The name of the visual.
+The field **Name** displays the name of the visual.

 ## Version
-The current version of visual.
+The field **Version** diaplays the current version of the visual.

 ## License
 <p>{% include badge v="1.0.2" %}</p>
-The current status of your license, which can be:
+The field **License** displays the current status of your license, which can be:

 - **Active:**: Your license is valid and you can use Calendar Pro.
 - **Active (Grace Period):** There is a problem with your last payment.
 The license is still active but in a week's time it will no longer be valid.